 The police soon brought Manuel in front of a judge.
 Relying on the complaint, which rested upon the allegedly false statements, the judge found that there was probable cause for the charge.
 That finding meant that the police could continue to hold Manuel.
 The judge sent Manuel to the county jail to wait for trial.

 A different lab once again tested Manuel's pills.
 It issued a report that the pills didn't contain any controlled substances.
 The case nevertheless continued for another month, Manuel all the while lingering in jail.
 Finally, the prosecution dismissed the case—after Manuel had been held for 48 days.

 Manuel later used a federal statute to sue the police for violating his civil rights.
 (42 U.S.C. §1983.)
-The courts to first consider the case ruled that he didn’t have a claim under the Fourth Amendment because “lawful process” started when the judge found probable cause to hold him.
+The first courts to consider the case ruled that he didn't have a claim under the Fourth Amendment because "lawful process" started when the judge found probable cause to hold him.
 In other words, to these courts, any Fourth Amendment problems essentially went away the moment that judicial oversight began.

 The Supreme Court overruled the lower courts, saying essentially that a bad finding of probable cause really isn't a finding of probable cause.
 To the Court, the Fourth Amendment demands, even after court proceedings have started, that there be probable cause to hold someone.

 The Manuel ruling didn't dramatically change existing law.
 Some lower courts had already interpreted the Fourth Amendment this way, and people who could show that they had been wrongly detained weren't necessarily out of luck even before the decision.
 Also, state law sometimes provides more protections than the U.S. Constitution and its amendments (including the Fourth).
 The Manuel case does, however, reinforce the Fourth Amendment as a powerful tool to challenge wrongful pretrial detention.